Tri-States Monument: Background

 In 1664, King Charles II of England granted his brother, James, the Duke of York, a Royal colony that covered what had been New Netherlands.
 Later in 1664, the Duke of York divided this area between the Hudson River and the Delaware River to Sir George Carteret and Lord Berkeley of Stratton.
-The western and northern border was to be:
+The western and northern border was:

 along said River or Bay (the Delaware) to the northward as far as the northward most branch of the said Bay or River, which is in latitude 41 degrees, 40 minutes and crosseth over thence in a straight line to the latitude 41 degrees on Hudson's River: which said tract of land is hereafter to be called by the name of New Caeserea or New Jersey.

+Station Rock marked the eastern end of the border at latitude 41 degrees on the Hudson River.

 History

 In December 1872, the New Jersey Geological Survey had the State Geologist, George H. Cook, survey the boundary between New Jersey and New York.
 In 1874, the United States Coast Survey recovered the previous crow foot cut marking the station location and placed a lead-filled copper pipe in a deep hole drilled into the bedrock.
 In 1882, this copper bolt was replaced with a granite monument similar to the witness monument, but ice floes broke off the upper portion by the spring of 1883.
 The remaining monument was then reworked on May 21, 1885, to its current description.

 Older United States Geological Survey (USGS) maps show the three states converging in the middle of the Delaware channel instead of at the monument.
 However, New York and Pennsylvania law describing the state boundary both explicitly refer to the monument as its eastern terminus.
 Since 1972, USGS maps reflecting the construction of Interstate 84, which crosses the two rivers just north of the monument, have shown the state lines meeting there.